fabio1974/Mobiquity/README.md

 ## Available Scripts

-This is a java gradle project, compiled using java version 11.0.10, and jUnit 5.8.1 and stored as a public GitHub repository.
+This is a java lib gradle project, compiled using java version 11.0.10.
+It uses jUnit 5.8.1 for tests, and its code is stored as a public GitHub repository.

 To clone the repository with a SSH key, you can run:

 #### `git clone git@github.com:fabio1974/Mobiquity.git`

-Then you must run gradle commands to clean and build the java resources.
-In a linux environment you can run:
+Then you must run gradle commands from the project directory.
+To clean and build the java resources, in a linux environment you can run:

 #### `./gradlew clean build`